saharkarimzade/scalaprogfun/SomeGitCommands.md

 how to delete branch?
 switch to that branch and try this: git branch -d [branchname]

-I don't know it deletes the servers branches or not? while you commit : you save that changes on your local system! then when your system get destroyed your commite files may loos! while you push: you save the data on the git server(network)! then this is the safest place for your data! before every push get pull(I should spend time for the type of pull: repase pull or general pull?!) you may see so much conflicts in push and merge time... you should resolve it  and commit and push time;)
+Do u know it deletes the servers branches or not? the answer is No! if you set D replace of d you can do it!:) while you commit : you save that changes on your local system! then when your system get destroyed your commite files may loos! while you push: you save the data on the git server(network)! then this is the safest place for your data! before every push get pull(I should spend time for the type of pull: repase pull or general pull?!) you may see so much conflicts in push and merge time... you should resolve it  and commit and push time;)

 what is rebase pull?

 How the companies limit the developers on some git branches like master? they change seeting that they are on gitLab and GitHob and the applications of it